aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ## FAQ

-#### I already created my AWS account with a non-institutional email address.
-Can I still change the email address tied to my account?
+#### Q. I already created my AWS account with a non-institutional email address.
+Can I change the email address tied to my account?

 Yes.
 To change your email address, follow the instructions at https://repost.aws/knowledge-center/change-email-address.